Huangxy-Minel/MinelHuang-Website/content/allproject/2019-08-01_Internet-based Signal Transmission System/index.md

 Team members:

-​		Minel Huang, Zobin Huang, Zhe Xu, Wenjing Lu, Yuwei Wang, Nan Chen, Hang Lu, Peng Xu, Jiajie Cai
+​		Minel Huang, Peng Xu, Jiajie Cai

-### Wearable Intelligent Guide Device
+### Internet-based Signal Transmission System

-In this project we designed a wearable guide device for blind people.
-The device could help them avoid obstacles through voice interaction.
-In addition, it has image recognition and positioning functions, which helps blind people stay safe in complex environments.
-The third generation of guide device is as shown above and the second generation of guide device is as follows:
+The project requirement is that collect signals at the same time and transmit the results to another terminal across the network via TCP.
+Therefore, we needed to design three terminals, which are responsible for collecting signals and output signal.
+The system structure is as follows:

 ![](./01.png)